saurabh-urkude/EC2-Alert/README.md

 **Step4: Create Policy for SNS topic**

-1. Search Iam and click on Policy.
+1. Search IAM and click on Policy.
 2. Click on create policy.
-3. Select service : SNS
+3. Select service : SNS.
-4. Action Write:Publish
+4. Action Write:Publish.
 5. Resource: select specific and enter your SNS topic ARN.
-Click on create policy
+Click on create policy.
-6. Add this policy to existising role create in create Lamda function
+6. Add this policy to existising role create in create Lamda function.

-Congratulations!! now you are ready to use EC2_Alert.py Script.
+Congratulations!! now you are ready to use EC2_Alert.py script.